-Currently, once a number has been added it can’t be adjusted without completely disabling the Two-Factor Authentication option from your account’s settings.
-Once this is done, re-enabling 2FA will walk you through the process of adding a new Primary Number and optional Backup Number.
+Currently, for SMS authentication, once a number has been added it can’t be changed without completely disabling the Two-Factor Authentication option from your account’s settings.
+Once this is done, re-enabling 2FA will walk you through adding a new Primary Number and an optional Backup Number.

-Wyze utilizes SMS 2FA solely through the Wyze app, and it isn't needed for use with wyze.com.
-At this time, we don't support call or TOTP.
+Wyze uses SMS 2FA through the Wyze app only, so isn't needed for use with Wyze.com.
 Wyze's implementation of SMS 2FA requires a phone number beginning with country code +1.
-At this time, this is limited to North American phone numbers from both the USA and Canada
+At this time, this is limited to North American phone numbers from both the US and Canada.

-- If you are using a version of the Wyze app which doesn’t support Two-Factor Authentication, you won’t be able to log in while it’s enabled
+- If you are using a version of the Wyze app that doesn’t support Two-Factor Authentication, you won’t be able to log in while it’s enabled.

-- Similar to using the “Forgot Password” link, if you request multiple codes within the 30 minute window you’ll continue to receive the same code until it expires
+- Similar to using the “Forgot Password” link, if you request multiple SMS codes within the 30 minute window you’ll continue to receive the same code until it expires.

-- If you decided not to add a Backup Number when first enabling 2FA, you can add one at any time by tapping the Backup Number listing under the Two-Factor Authentication settings
+If you decided not to add a Backup Number when first enabling SMS 2FA, you can add one at any time by tapping the Backup Number option under the Two-Factor Authentication settings.